How to Stop Wasting Your Free Time

 See if you can do something called harm reducing.
 This is where you take a situation that’s out of your control (in this case, being required to drive somewhere), and find ways to reduce the harm it’s causing.

-Rearrange your morning routine to give yourself enough time for a leisurely drive
+Rearrange your morning routine to give yourself enough time for a leisurely drive instead of rushing

 Listen to your favorite album, podcast, or chat with a friend